Charles Scott-Murray

 Charles Robert Scott-Murray (28 December 1818 – 27 August 1882) was a British Conservative politician.

 Life

 He was the son of Charles Scott Murray of Danesfield House, and his wife Augusta Eliza Nixon, widow of John Buller M.P., and was educated at Eton College and Christ Church, Oxford, where he matriculated in 1837 and graduated B.A. in 1841.
 On his father's death in 1837, he inherited Danesfield House and had it enlarged by Anthony Salvin.
-He was received into the Roman Catholic Church in 1844, in Rome, and became a patron of Augustus Pugin.
+He was received into the Roman Catholic Church in 1844, in Rome, and became a patron of Augustus Pugin, paying for St Peter's Church, Marlow.

 Scott-Murray was elected Conservative Member of Parliament for Buckinghamshire at the 1841 general election and held the seat until 1845 when he resigned by accepting the office of Steward of the Manor of Hempholme.

 One of Scott-Murray's chaplains was Thomas John Capel.
 The association played a part in the reception as a Catholic of John Crichton-Stuart, 3rd Marquess of Bute.